jhonReese/linux-cmd-launcher/README.md

 ---

 ## Why CMD Launcher?
-> **-Issues related to window focus and hotkey conflicts in the Windows WSLg (Windows Subsystem for Linux GUI) environment.**
+**-Issues related to window focus and hotkey conflicts in the Windows WSLg (Windows Subsystem for Linux GUI) environment.**
-> 解決 Windows WSLg（Windows Subsystem for Linux GUI）的視窗與熱鍵衝突。
+/n解決 Windows WSLg（Windows Subsystem for Linux GUI）的視窗與熱鍵衝突。

 Most launchers are _app launchers_ — they find and open programs.
 CMD Launcher solves a different problem: **you know a command exists, but can't remember the exact syntax.**